 Before coming to Japan, Achmed worked as a program coordinator/specialist at World Wide Wildlife Fund (WWF) Indonesia in the climate and energy program.
 In this role, Achmed mostly worked on energy issues, sustainable finance, sustainable infrastructure, and social development.
 Prior to that, Achmed was a researcher in the Indonesian Institute for Energy Economics (IIEE).

-Mei LI Doctoral candidate (Joined October 2019, joint supervision with Dr. Asuka JUSEN)
+Mei LI Doctoral candidate (Graduated March 2022, joint supervision with Dr. Asuka JUSEN)

 Mei is currently researching the low-carbon transition of international oil and gas majors, the principal suppliers of fossil fuels to the global economy.
 Responding to climate change pressures, some majors are proclaiming themselves on the way to a green transition by pledging numerous strategies, including investment in renewable energy and other low-carbon technologies.
 This research aims to objectively determine the extent to which the major oil companies are actually divesting from fossil fuels and transitioning towards clean energy, as well as identifying the transition risks they are facing.
 It is expected the outcomes from this research would be helpful to understand the compatibility of the oil industry’s behavior and its alignment with global climate objectives to achieve a carbon free future.
 The methodology can also allow the public to track the actions of fossil fuel companies in this transition.